encode/httpx/docs/advanced.md

 client.get("http://example.com")
 ```

+!!! note

+    Per request proxy configuration, i.e. `client.get(url, proxies=...)`,
+    have not yet been implemented.
+To use proxies you must pass the proxy
+    information at `Client` initialization.

 ## Timeout fine-tuning
 HTTPX offers various request timeout management options.
 Three types of timeouts are available: **connect** timeouts,